MMA vs. Thermoplastics for Pavement Marking

 Choosing MMA over thermoplastic pavement marking solutions provides various benefits to the road marking team, pedestrians, and vehicles.
 MMA provides a durable, vibrant, and clean marking that lasts for up to 10 years.

 Aexcel offers Roadzilla® – Durable MMA Traffic Marking Systems, the ideal solution for marking walkways, intersections, roads, dedicated bike lanes and paths.
 Our MMA solution offers ideal performance even in harsh environments and high-traffic areas.
-For more information about our MMA traffic marking solutions, please contact us or request a quote today.
+For more information about our MMA traffic marking solutions, please contact us today.